Treatment of Paracetamol Overdose

 In overdose the potential risk of a patient having significant liver damage is directly proportional to the amount of paracetamol ingested.
 Acetylcysteine IV (N-acetylcysteine, Parvolex®, NAC) is the treatment of choice.
 It has near 100% efficacy in preventing paracetamol-induced hepatotoxicity if given within the first 8 hours from ingestion of overdose.
 It may also be effective up to and possibly beyond 24 hours.

-Management of patient suffering from a paracetamol overdose is dependent on the presentation scenario and time from ingestion.
+Management of a patient suffering from a paracetamol overdose is dependent on the presentation scenario and time from ingestion.
 In some scenarios the paracetamol level can be plotted against a single treatment line on the paracetamol treatment nomogram.
 The standard local protocol is acetylcysteine IV in two infusions with the option to extending depending on biochemical criteria.

 Patient should undergo a further hospital medical assessment if: